 Since founding Redstone, Ivan has helped many of the world’s largest foundations as they tackle tough problems.
-He has worked across the spectrum of social issues, from energy and climate, to education, to the performing arts, with a particular focus on continuously improved strategies that respond to an ever-changing world.
-In recent years he has helped construct some of the biggest public-private conservation deals ever, covering the Amazon in Brazil, the Great Bear Rainforest in British Columbia, and Costa Rica’s entire protected area system.
-Recently he has worked with a wide range of research and advocacy institutions to help them as they focus their work where it can have the greatest impact.
-Ivan has authored articles on increasing philanthropy’s impact, spoken at many conferences, and co-taught a course about large-scale conservation projects at Yale University.
+He has worked across the spectrum of social issues, from energy and climate, to homelessness, to the performing arts, with a particular focus on continuously improved strategies that respond to an ever-changing world.
+In recent years he has helped construct some of the most ambitious and effective public-private philanthropic partnerships ever, with topics including conservation in the Brazilian Amazon, health services in nine West African countries, and food security in New York City.
+Ivan has also authored articles on increasing philanthropy’s impact, spoken at many conferences, and co-taught a course about large-scale conservation projects at Yale University.

 Before founding Redstone, Ivan was a partner at McKinsey & Company, specializing in consumer electronics strategies and serving clients from both the New York and Tokyo offices.
 Ivan managed a broad portfolio of clients at McKinsey, including Sony, Hewlett-Packard, and IBM.
 He worked on issues ranging from corporate strategy to organizational effectiveness.

 Ivan lives with his wife Rebecca and two dogs in Boulder, Colorado.
-He’s a marathon runner who has put more than enough miles on his shoes to circumnavigate the planet twice.
+He’s a marathon runner who has put more than enough miles on his shoes to circumnavigate the equator three times.